AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/README.md

 <img src="https://github.com/AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/blob/main/images/Topology.png?raw=true" height="80%" width="80%"/> <br />
 <br />
 <br />
-I will begin by creating the network environment for this project using a NAT Network.
-I chose a NAT Network because it allows all of the virtual machines to communicate with each other while still providing internet access through the host machine, making it ideal for a safe and isolated lab environment.<br />
+I will begin by creating the network environment for this project using a NAT Network, which allows all of the virtual machines to communicate with each other while still providing internet access through the host machine.<br />
 For the network address, I selected 192.168.10.0/24.
 The /24 subnet mask corresponds to 255.255.255.0, which provides up to 254 usable host addresses within the network.
 This subnet size is commonly used in small to medium-sized environments because it is simple to manage while still providing more than enough IP addresses for this lab setup.<br />
-The usable IP address range for this network will be 192.168.10.1 – 192.168.10.254, with 192.168.10.0 representing the network address and 192.168.10.255 serving as the broadcast address.<br />
+The usable IP address range for this network will be 192.168.10.1 – 192.168.10.254 and the name of the network will be “Active Directory Lab."<br />
-Finally, I named the network “Active Directory Lab” to clearly identify the purpose of the environment and keep the virtual infrastructure organized throughout the project.<br />
 <img src="https://github.com/AndresPineda-CySec/Configuring-Splunk-Forwarders-for-Active-Directory-Security-Monitoring/blob/main/images/Screenshot%202026-05-08%20160358.png?raw=true" height="80%" width="80%"/> <br />
 <br />
 <br />